 The aforementioned hierarchy may be responsible for underpinning such a conviction, stemming from the fact that medical professionals are trained in the context of risk assessment to consider risk relative to drugs, or surgical interventions, both of which carry a much higher risk potential and therefore onerous consideration for use.
 The translational issue is where this becomes a qualifier for fairly spurious or weak evidence for nutrition-related advice.
 This is the crux of this issue: it is not that there may be harm to a given nutrition intervention.
 It is about understanding the limits of nutrition for treating medical conditions, and understanding where the evidence starts and ends.

-The second issue, which feedbacks to the first, which is the potential t0 conflate evidential standards that may apply to the decision to recommend drugs or food.
+The second issue, which feedbacks to the first, which is the potential t0 conflate evidential standards that may apply to the decision to recommend drugs or diet.
 It is not good evidence-based practice merely to assume that because the evidential qualities may not be equivocal, that justifies abandoning evidence-based standards.
 It is equally important to understand how to appropriately assess evidence for nutrition in the absence of pharmaceutical-grade levels of evidence.

 This issue is compounded by the fact that, “evidence base” or not, people will consume food.
 This is why being able to tease out advices and recommendations from the research is important, but even more so why there is a duty to ensure that the advices and recommendations are appropriate, and communicated responsibly.

 If we’re waiting for nutrition advice to grounded in multiple, well-designed RCT’s amalgamated into conclusive meta-analyses, the field would be caught in a state of suspended animation.
-So, how do we use the evidence that is there to inform nutrition advice that may lack the full evidential standard that would be expected for medical interventions?
+So, how do we use the evidence that exists to inform nutrition advice, that may lack the full evidential standard that would be expected for medical interventions?
 To date, the most sensible proposition [certainly that I have come across] for considering how we use the evidence-base that is there is that advanced by David Rex, NHS Specialist Dietician, in the context of nutrition research on children with Autism Spectrum Disorder.
 However, it is not confined to that niche: it is an eminently pragmatic framework for how to assess the evidence for nutrition generally:

 5 questions to assess nutrition evidence: